Product review: Lactose-free yoghurts side-by-side

 • Lactose free

-• Three feel-good active cultures to help maintain and regulate your digestive system for inner health and wellbeing
+• Three feel-good active cultures to help regulate your digestive system for inner health and wellbeing

 • Only Vaalia combines Acidophilus and Bifidus with Lactobacillus GG (LGG)